nairuzabulhul/Technical-Terms/README.md

 This repository for Web Engineering Terminology:

->> I am goign to include all the basic terms that I come across everyday in Software Engineering field
+>> I am going to include all the basic terms that I have come across everyday in Software Engineering field

 >> Chek the wiki for the terms list